Black Oak Basin Land Management Plan

 I live by Moon Mountain and BoB and regularly hike, trail run and bike through the existing old forest roads.
 How can we as community enhance and expedite the construction of sustainable trails (both shared use or where appropriate, individual use for hikers or mountain bikers).
 I have noticed several illicit camping sites in recent years and even remnants of fires.
 While I of course support other city initiatives in help the unhoused, illicit camping and fires is a big threat to that ecosystem and on the wrong day could destroy the entire forest and all the homes around it.
 Developing and enhances legitimate use seems the best way disrupt and crowd out illicit use while preserving the ecology of the area.

-BenHansen asked about 2 years ago
+BenHansen asked almost 3 years ago

 Glad you are using the system and thanks for the support.
 We agree that typically bringing desired uses to a site typically reduces the illicit activities.
 We will be maintaining the current unpaved roads and footpaths on site through mowing.
 There may also be some opportunities for volunteer efforts down the road.
 The City has found in other projects that sequencing larger scale habitat work like the shrub and small tree mastication and potential selective thinning planned for this site prior to putting significant work into the trails results in a better outcome for both efforts.